-Honestly, there aren’t many things to do in La Paz but it’s just 2 hours away from Todos Santos, Cabos, and many beaches in the Baja Peninsula.
+Honestly, there are many things to do in La Paz and it’s just 2 hours away from Todos Santos, Cabos, and many beaches in the Baja Peninsula.

 But if you want to be productive as a digital nomad while exploring a cheap beach destination with great infrastructure, La Paz is the place.

 Personal experience as a La Paz digital nomad

 The real reason why I moved to La Paz last June is that where I was, Puerto Vallarta and Sayulita, were too hot and rainy.
 Don’t get me wrong – La Paz is also hot but PV’s hot is humid and I can’t take humid heat!

 Deciding when to visit Mexico on a month-by-month basis is hard if you don’t know the regional climate of the country.

 But I tell you, the Pacific Coast (Oaxaca, Puerto Vallarta, Nayarit, etc) is super rainy and humid from June to October.

 La Paz, on the other hand, has dry desert heat but has a cool breeze in the evenings.
 Personally, I prefer the heat in La Paz to Mexico’s Pacific Coast.

 Although I still need to use the AC here.